HumanAILab/vizlens-web/_pages/contributions.md

 # Contributions

-Thanks for the contributions of time, work, and resources from individuals:
+Thanks for the contributions of time, work, and resources from these individuals:

 <ul>
   <li><a href="https://mqazwini.com/">Mahdi Qazwini</a></li>